-- Skyrizi and Rinvoq revenue growth driven by increasing market share and indication expansion. - Advancing our hematologic oncology portfolio by increasing Venclexta market share and new indications, strong commercial execution of new product launches and effectively managing market and competitive challenges impacting Imbruvica. - Continuing investment in the global expansion of aesthetics and increasing market penetration of Botox and Juvederm Collection. - Neuroscience revenue growth driven by Vraylar, Botox Therapeutic, Ubrelvy and Qulipta. - Maximizing AbbVie's existing eye care portfolio. - Effectively managing the impact of Humira biosimilar erosion. - The favorable impact of pipeline products and indications recently approved or currently under regulatory review where approval is expected in 2023.
+- Skyrizi and Rinvoq revenue growth driven by increasing market share and Skyrizi indication expansion. - Successful integration of the ImmunoGen, Inc. and proposed Cerevel Therapeutics acquisitions. - Advancing our oncology portfolio driven by Venclexta, strong commercial execution of Epkinly, Elahere and other new product launches and effectively managing regulatory, market and competitive challenges impacting Imbruvica. - Aesthetics revenue growth driven by global expansion, increasing market penetration of Botox and Juvederm Collection and strong commercial execution of new product launches. - · Neuroscience revenue growth driven by Vraylar, Botox Therapeutic, Ubrelvy and Qulipta as well as strong commercial execution of new product launches. - Maximizing AbbVie's existing eye care portfolio. - Continuing to effectively manage the impact of Humira biosimilar erosion.

+• The favorable impact of pipeline products and indications recently approved or currently under regulatory review where approval is expected in 2024.
 These products are described in greater detail in the section labeled "Research and Development" included as part of this Item 7.